kripken/BananaBread/README.markdown

    lightmaps, skeletal animation (on gpu), etc. etc.
  * Compile a single codebase both to a native application and to the web.
- * Streamlined and quick physics system.
+ * Streamlined and quick physics system
+  * Ragdoll physics
  * Bot AI with adjustable skill level.
  * Integrated in-game editor.
  * Fast performance both when compiled natively and to the web.
  * zlib license, see below.

+The original engine also has a lot of other features not yet enabled (but will be):

+ * Multiplayer
+  * Multiplayer editing
+ * Shadowmapping

 Building